 The Panic Button

 Perhaps the most important feature of a GPS tracker for personal safety is the panic button.
-With the press of a single button, a GPS user in an emergency situation can immediately alert others.
-The panic button feature on most GPS tracking systems activates a rapid fire sequence of location alerts, followed by automated cell phone alerts via GPS tracking software.
+With the press of a single button, a GPS user in an emergency situation can immediately alert others if his or her tracker is equipped with a panic button.
+On most GPS tracking systems, this feature activates a rapid-fire sequence of location alerts followed by automated cell phone alerts via GPS tracking software.

 The ability to communicate with another human being in the event of an emergency can mean the difference between life and death.
 If you’re selecting a GPS tracking system for personal safety, TrackingTheWorld recommends a tracking device with two-way voice capabilities.

 For personal safety, a GPS tracker with all-weather durability is important, particularly if you are an outdoor enthusiast.
 In situations such as mountain biking or snow skiing, your safety may depend on the ability of your GPS tracker to reliably function in less than desirable temperatures.
 Be sure to ask your GPS dealer for specifics on bad weather and water resistance capabilities before purchasing a tracker.